 If all the above still don’t work to solve the problem, you can use iMyFone D-Port to restore data to your device from iTunes.
 This program will not only allow you to safely get your data back to your device but it also gives you the enviable opportunity to select the type of data you wish to restore from any backup.
 It is easy to use, runs on both Mac and Windows and works very well to detect iTunes backup files and finally allow you to choose the data to be restored.

-To demonstrate just how easy to use iMyFone D-Port is, here’s a step by step guide on how to use it.
+To demonstrate just how easy to use iMyFone D-Port (compatible with iOS 11) is, here’s a step by step guide on how to use it.

 Step 1: Download and install the program to your computer and then launch it.

 Step 2: Choose “Extract from iTunes Backup” and click “Start” to begin.
 Choose the type of data you want to restore to the device from the lost provided.
 You can select all types if you want.
 Click “Next.”

 Step 3: Select the relevant iTunes backup file from the ones listed and click “Scan.”

 Step 4: Once the program is done scanning the backup for the selected data type, you should see a list of all the data found.
 Simply click on an item to preview.
 Select the ones you need and click “Export.”
 Choose a location on your computer to save the data.
 You can now just simply transfer the data to your device.